rd45/oci-automation/README.md

 2. build some OCI services, based on those .tf files (using Ansible's terraform module)
 3. do whatever post-install config is needed on each of those services (using whatever other Ansible modules are needed)

-So, we can call a single playbook that builds & configures an arbitrary set of OCI services, to build a whole fully configured environment.
+So, we can call a single playbook that creates & configures an arbitrary set of OCI services, to build a whole fully configured environment.
 Add Ansible Tower (or equivalent) into the mix, and we can expose the invocation of the playbook as a REST API - in the payload of which we can pass whatever runtime parameters we need.

 Following this line of thinking one stage further - we could actually get rid of Terraform entirely, and instead use the [Ansible modules](https://github.com/oracle/oci-ansible-modules/tree/master/docs/modules) that directly address OCI infrastructure & services.
 Two reasons why I'm not doing that here:
 1. the supplied examples that are given for terraform-provider-oci are much easier (for me) to follow & adapt & re-use than the equivalent for oci-ansible-modules